 Profile

 Dr. A. Joseph Cribbins III, MD, is a highly-skilled, esteemed, and board-certified surgeon who specializes in ultra-minimally invasive Da Vinci® bariatric/weight loss surgery for adults and adolescents.
 Treating patients like family is the hallmark of his success and he prefers that everyone call him “Joe.”
-Dr. Cribbins & his partner, Dr. Edmund Chen, have over two decades of experience.
-They exclusively use the ultra minimally invasive DAVINCI surgical system for safer surgery and better patient outcomes.
+Dr. Cribbins has over two decades of experience.
+He exclusively uses the ultra minimally invasive DAVINCI Xi and dV5 surgical systems for safer surgery and better patient outcomes.
 When it comes to achieving your weight loss goals Drs.
-Cribbins & Chen understand the struggles with weight loss.
-They are compassionate surgeons dedicated to helping you live the life you want.
-Patients feel comfortable with them because they don’t judge and just focus on solutions.
+Cribbins understands the struggles with weight loss and is a compassionate surgeon dedicated to helping you live the life you want.
+Patients feel comfortable with him because he doesn't judge and just focuses on solutions.
 One operation can change your life.
-Marty the office Corgi works clinic on Mondays and Fridays.
+Marty the office Corgi works clinic on Tuesdays and Fridays.

 About Allan Cribbins, III